 Did you give your guests favours?

-Yes.
-All were given five Cadbury’s mini eggs (my husband’s favourite chocolate).
+Yes, all were given five Cadbury’s mini eggs (my husband’s favourite chocolate).
 The women’s were in cream boxes with the ring design on them and the men’s were in black boxes which looked like a man’s suit.
-We also had a sliver bucket in the centre of each table which held party poppers, rocket balloons and a disposable camera.
+We also had a sliver bucket in the centre of each table with party poppers, rocket balloons and a disposable camera inside.

 Describe your flowers (bouquets and table decorations).
 Who was your florist?

 We used a local florist.
-My bouquet was ivory roses along with ivory mini gerbera and black feathers.
-My sister had just ivory Gerbera with gold reed weaved over the top and the other bridesmaids and ivory roses with silver reeds.
-For the reception we just had tall vases with gerberas in them
+My bouquet was made of ivory roses along with ivory mini gerbera and black feathers.
+My sister had just ivory gerbera with gold reed weaved over the top and the other bridesmaids had ivory roses with silver reeds.
+For the reception we just had tall vases with gerberas in them.

 What did you choose to have on your menu?
 Did you have an outside caterer or did your venue handle the catering?

 We used the venue.
-We had carrot & orange soup to start, turkey roast dinner and then a chocolate desert.
+We had carrot and orange soup to start, turkey roast dinner and then a chocolate dessert.
 For the evening we had bacon butties!

 Our cake was quite simple.
-It was three tiers and a hexagonal shape in ivory with just some white and black flowers on the top of each tier.
+It was a 3-tier hexagonal shape in ivory with just some white and black flowers on the top of each tier.

 Did you have any entertainment during the day or evening?

-We had a friend who was the DJ for the evening.
-I also sang a song to my husband after the buffet.
-We also put on a slide show with pictures of us both from when we were kids to present date.
+We had a friend who was our DJ for the evening and I sang a song to my husband after the buffet.
+We also put on a slide show of pictures of us both from when we were kids to present date.

 Did you have a gift list?
 If so, who did you have your list with?